 Anion deficient non-stoichiometric compounds have excess metal ions along with electrons trapped inside the lattice.
 These electrons are present in the lowest levels or vacant bands of non-stoichiometric compounds.
 On application of an electric field, the electrons move inside the vacant band carrying a current.
 Therefore, they show n type semiconductivity, n indicating negatively charged electrons.
 Non-stoichiometric ZnO and CdO are examples of n type semiconductors.

 A p type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-13 periodic table element such as boron (B), aluminum (Al), or gallium (Ga).

 Silicon has four electrons while boron has three electrons in their respective outer electronic shells.
 When pure silicon is doped with boron, there is a shortage of one electron for each boron atom substitution.
 They create a hole due to doping by boron.
 The hole which is created in the crystal lattice carries a positive charge.
 These holes are moving around the lattice to show semiconductivity.
 It is a p type semiconductor because the carrier hole is positively charged.

 Non-stoichiometric cation deficient compounds such as FeO, CoO, Cu2O have some cations with higher positive charges.
 These are examples of compounds that show p type semiconductivity.

 Semiconductors devices like diodes, microchips, and transistors are used widely due to their small size, solid-state devices, are easily portable, and have less input power for operation.
 They are used in our daily life for the following purposes,

-- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistor (BJT), and field-effect transistor (FET).
+- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistors (BJT), and field-effect transistors (FET).